-We performed a review of the income and acquisition and disposal reports produced by Baillie Gifford to identify all dividends received and accrued during the period that were above our testing threshold.
-There were no special dividends above our testing threshold individually or in aggregate.
+We performed a review of the income and acquisition and disposal reports produced by Baillie Gifford to identify all special dividends received and accrued during the period, above our testing threshold.
+The Company recognised two special dividends above our testing threshold.
+We have confirmed that the classification of revenue for both payments was consistent with the underlying motives and circumstances for the two special dividends.